MetaCOG: A Hierarchical Probabilistic Model for Learning Meta-Cognitive Visual Representations: Experiments

 \section{Experiments}

-Our experiments have two goals: first, to test whether MetaCOG can learn an accurate meta-cognitive representation of an object detector, and second, to explore whether this learning confers any benefits in robustness and overall accuracy.
+Our experiments have two goals: first, to test whether MetaCOG can infer an accurate meta-cognitive representation of an object detector, and second, to explore whether this meta-cognitive representation confers any benefits in overall accuracy or robustness to faulty inputs.
 Exp.
 1 tests MetaCOG's performance when processing outputs of three popular object detection systems (Section \ref{sc:exp1}).
 Exp.
 2 presents a robustness analysis of how MetaCOG performs as a function of an object detector's baseline performance (Section \ref{sc:exp2}).
 Throughout, we evaluate MetaCOG by sampling scenes (arrangements of objects in a room), and then sampling images taken from different viewpoints from each scene (calling the collection of images from a scene called a ``video").
 All materials are available: \url{https://osf.io/8b9qt/?view_only=8c1b1c412c6b4e1697e3c7859be2fce6}.